Stefan Wolff

 Misinformation and Misogyny: How two seemingly different areas are interlinked

-With the US elections around the corner, and the September decision by the British government to make extreme misogyny a crime, we dive into misinformation and its implications with Professor Sander van der Linden in episode 182.
-Misinformation explained Misinformation is misleading or incorrect information, it can exist without specific malicious intent, but always includes…
+Written by Elisa Garbil – 04.11.2024 With the US elections around the corner, and the September decision by the British government to make extreme misogyny a crime, we dive into misinformation and its implications with Professor Sander van der Linden in episode 182.
+Misinformation explained Misinformation is misleading or incorrect information, it can exist without…

-Deep dive into foreign politics this week!
+Coordinated and Produced by Elisa Garbil Deep dive into foreign politics this week!
 David Dunn and Dominic discuss extensively foreign politics of the US and the change a Harris or Trump administration would or would not make.
-Find out what the consequences and international risks are of either another Trump administration or on a new Harris administration on the current geopolitical…
+Find out what the consequences and international risks are of either another Trump administration or on a new Harris…

-In this episode of The International Risk Podcast, Roger Burrows and Dominic discuss the upcoming US Elections.
+Coordinated and Produced by Elisa Garbil In this episode of The International Risk Podcast, Roger Burrows and Dominic discuss the upcoming US Elections.
 They discuss the consequences of the influence of NRx on Republicans and extremist viewpoints that have been shared throughout the election process.
-Moreover, Roger gives us his view on the three most important risks that we are facing…
+Moreover, Roger gives us his view on the three most important…